intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

 ### Step 3: Define Train Dataset

 You can define the dataset using a *Data Creator Function* that has two parameters `config` and `batch_size` and returns a PyTorch `DataLoader`.
-Orca also supports [Spark Dataframes and Orca XShards](../Overview/data-parallel-processing).
+Orca also supports [Spark Dataframes](../Overview/data-parallel-processing#spark-dataframes) and [XShards](../Overview/data-parallel-processing#xshards-distributed-data-parallel-python-processing).

 ```python
 import torch